So let's talk Intel and support squadrons.

 I keep finding new ways to try to say it, but Intel lets you choose the order and path your squadrons go in the way you want.
 It lets you come back to having some control in the squadrons game.
 When they throw 2-3 TIEs or A wings at you and the edges of your squadron bubble, you can respond in the way you want that lets you have the upper hand next activation.
 Your Intel ship moves to weigh down the enemy fighters, and then your squadrons can get free.
 Your Bomber squadrons can do the job that you put them in the list to do, and that's EASILY worth 12 points.
 Think of it as a 12 point investment that lets X more Black (and maybe Blue, because B wings!) dice hit your opponent's ships.
 Isn't that worth it?

 Changing topics a bit, the 2 blue dice against squadrons are competent (but not great), and the Counter 2 attempts to make it so there's less of a reason to attack the Intel squadron.
 Having played against it, though, the minute the Intel goes down, the squadron blob hits SIGNIFICANT problems.
 It's worth any amount of Counter against your squadrons if you can take out the Intel.
 So how do you keep the Intel alive?
 Escort squadrons.
-We'll talk about squadron composition soon, now that we've hit Intel.
+We talk about squadron group composition in this series of posts, now that we've hit Intel.
 You're really paying for the Intel ability, though, and the 2 blue dice are just icing on the Heavy cake.
 Mmmm, heavy cake....

 |How does she cost 1 point LESS than Dengar but does so much more?|